lukiwieser/baysed-chess/README.md

 *A Bayesian Approach to Chessbots.*

-We implement a traditional Monte-Carlo Tree Search (MCTS) and a bayesian variant inspired by the paper *Bayesian Inference in Monte-Carlo Tree Search* by *Gerald Tesauro, VT Rajan, and Richard Segal*.
+We implement a traditional Monte-Carlo Tree Search (MCTS) and a Bayesian variant inspired by the paper *Bayesian Inference in Monte-Carlo Tree Search* by *Gerald Tesauro, VT Rajan, and Richard Segal*.
-Our implementation is focused on the game chess, and is designed with flexibility in mind, allowing different strategies to be used in the rollout phase.
+Our implementation is focused on the game chess and designed with flexibility in mind, allowing different strategies to be used in the rollout phase of the MCTS.

 ## Installation

 To set up the project, follow these steps:

-1. **Install Dependencies:**
+1. **Install Dependencies**

     Ensure that Python 3.11+ is installed on your machine.